johannah/iclr-2020-workshop/index.md

 Tune into our [livestream](https://slideslive.com/38926826/ai-for-earth-sciences) on April 26 from 7am-4pm PDT (San Francisco) time to see the talks.
 Join us in [slack](https://join.slack.com/t/ai4earth/shared_invite/zt-e30wpddc-lVNgNthtO_HYQOmR0Id~yQ) to mingle with workshop attendees.

 The duration shown in the schedule is approximate time allocated for introduction, video recording, and Q&A for each topic.

+*Zoom attendees must completely close the ICLR stream before joining the zoom conference (seriously - you will regret it if you don't)*

 All times are listed in Pacific Daylight Time (San Francisco, USA).